beeftapareseller/docs/src/UI/onLaunchedWithItems.md

+---
+title: puter.ui.onLaunchedWithItems()
+description: Executes a callback function if the app is launched with items.
+---

 Specify a callback function to execute if the app is launched with items. `onLaunchedWithItems` will be called if one or more items are opened via double-clicking on items, right-clicking on items and choosing the app from the 'Open With...' submenu.

 ## Syntax